lerocha/open-cambio/README.md

 GET /v1/currencies/{code}/rates?start={start}&end={end}
 ```
 * Exchange rates are based on the currency specified by `code`.
-* Exchange rates are available for business days.
+* Exchange rates are available for business days only.
 * The response is paginated and each page will contain exchange rates for the same month.

 Example: